ahlem-phantom/AI-HealthCare-Assistant/README.md

 ### 🚀 Built With

+This project is based on MERN Stack technology.
 This is the list of the major frameworks/libraries used to build our project :
 <br/>